 Have you ever thought, that a Raitha; could be the right accompaniment for Mango Rice?
 I was skeptical too, but I urge you to try this combination before you come to any conclusion.
-The flavors of this raitha, unites in harmony with the flavors of the rice.
+The flavors of this raitha unite in harmony with the flavors of the rice.

-The Curry leaves / Karivepillai / Kadi Patha is believed to possess numerous health benefits when consumed; aids in digestion, helps keep anemia at bay, fights diabetes, lowers cholesterol, prevents graying of hair; to name just a few.
+The Curry leaves / Karivepillai / Kadi Patha is believed to possess numerous health benefits when consumed; aids in digestion help keep anemia at bay, fights diabetes, lowers cholesterol, prevents graying of hair; to name just a few.
 Here's another option to use up your fresh curry leaves (before they dry out) & store for later use - The Spiced Curry Leaf Powder.

 Ingredients for 2 servings: